Research and innovation in internet of things in the banks, payment providers, cards programmes and processors sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-Bank of America Corp was the top IoT innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 39 IoT related patents in the three months ending February.
-That was down from 48 over the same period in 2021.
+Bank of America was the top IoT innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
+The bank filed 7 IoT related patents in the three months ending May.
+That was down from 8 over the same period in 2021.

-It was followed by the United States based Visa Inc with 16 IoT patent applications, the United States based Capital One Financial Corp (16 applications), and Canada based The Toronto-Dominion Bank (15 applications).
+It was followed by the US based PayPal with 7 IoT patent applications, the US based Visa (6 applications), and US based Mastercard (5 applications).